Get the balance right! • 2

 Service providers need to get the balance right between investing in innovation for value creation and investing in innovation for value facilitation.
 This is ultimately about empowering customers to create value and empowering employees to facilitate that value creation.
 (If this feels a tad too commercial, simply replace ‘customers’ with passengers, guests, patients, residents, citizens, clients, etc.)

 Value co-creation is a relatively new paradigm in the domain of innovation, management, and marketing.
-Multiple theoretical perspectives on value co-creation compete for attention (Galvagno & Dalli, 2014); for the purpose of this blogpost, I will use Christian Grönroos’ rather pragmatic perspective (2011) to capture the fundamentals of (and differences between) value creation and value co-creation:
+Multiple theoretical perspectives on value co-creation compete for attention (Galvagno & Dalli, 2014); for the purpose of this blog post, I will use Christian Grönroos’ rather pragmatic perspective (2011) to capture the fundamentals of (and differences between) value creation and value co-creation:

 • Reciprocal value creation is the fundamental basis of business, with service as a mediating factor.